lolcat-max/OS/README.md

 sudo dd if=/home/user/Desktop/Text_OS-main/main.iso of=/dev/sdX (replace X with your sata drive, the OS is programmed to select port 0 for all file operations recommended not to boot on drive 0, or it's use once OS, use USB or arbitrary drive )

 TODO:
+1. inspect function call functionality
-1. add inline assembly for hardware IO in self hosted compiler.
+2. add inline assembly for hardware IO in self hosted compiler.
-2. setup USB keyboard HID in kernel init.
+3. setup USB keyboard HID in kernel init.